bhargavvc/topics/_Interview_/Techincal/coding/sorting/merge-two-unsorted-array.md

     n, m = len(arr1), len(arr2)

     # Merge elements from both arrays
+    # why i < n and j < m (this condition for handling out of bouds or
+    # maintain the lenght of elements to be sorted)
     while i < n and j < m:
         if arr1[i] < arr2[j]:
             merged_array.append(arr1[i])